wdhongtw/vscode-otp-toolbox/README.md

 All stored OTP secrets is encrypted with this master key before saving into the disks.

 The master key is protected in a OS-dependent way.
-And for remote VS Code session, the secrete is stored in local OS.
+And for remote VS Code session, the secret is stored in local OS.

 - [Secrets API · Issue #112249 · microsoft/vscode](https://github.com/microsoft/vscode/issues/112249)
 - [Supporting Remote Development and GitHub Codespaces | Visual Studio Code Extension API](https://code.visualstudio.com/api/advanced-topics/remote-extensions#persisting-secrets)